AudioInjected/movies_nearby/README.md

 # MoviesNearby

-This gem will allow you to see what movies are playing in nearby theaters based on the borough and zip code you enter..
+This gem will allow you to see what movies are playing nearby in NYC theaters based on the borough and zip code you enter..

 ## Installation